csci141/Labs/202440/Lab2/lab2.md

    python3 hello_world.py Caroline Scott
    ```

    Command line arguments are a little less flexible than using the `input` function because the program can't interactively ask the user for inputs.
-However, it can be more convenient to take input this way, especially when you're running a program over and over again while testing it: you can simply repeat the same command without having to type the input again.
+However, it can be much more convenient to take input this way, especially when you're running a program over and over again while testing it: you can simply repeat the same command without having to type the input again.

-6. A final question that we need to answer: we've seen how to provide command line arguments when running a python program from the terminal, but how can we accomplish the same thing in Thonny, where we run a program by simply pressing the green Run button?
+6. A final question that we need to answer: we've seen how to provide command line arguments when running a Python program from the terminal, but how can we accomplish the same thing in Thonny, where we run a program by simply pressing the green Run button?

    Thonny lets you specify arguments to the program in a text box at the top of the window, labeled \"Program Arguments\".
 If you don't see it, you can enable it under the 'View' menu.
 To run the equivalent of